Rammsauer/greenwashing/README.md

     If you wake up at a different time and in a different place, could you wake up as a different person?

+Jack misses seeing TYLER on the opposite conveyor belt.
 </pre>